,

 Availability: In stock

-Viola tricolor is an ornamental, a food plant and an ancient medicinal.
-Its flowers and leaves have a lovely mild wintergreen taste.
 In their paper, “Edible flowers of Viola tricolor L. as a new functional food”, Koike and colleagues (2015) write:

 V. tricolor has a refreshing taste and velvety texture which allow its use in sweets, salads, soups, vinegars, drinks, and also in the extraction of blue and yellow food colourings (Creasy, 1999; Newman & O’Conner, 2009).
 Heartsease flowers, apart from being used as food, have also been used as medicinal agents for thousands of years.
 Their biological activities (Hellinger et al., 2014), mainly antioxidant properties, are attributed to the presence of flavonoid compounds (Vukics, Kery, Bonn, & Guttman, 2008; Vukics, Ringer, Kery, Bonn, & Guttman, 2008; Piana et al., 2013), with violanthin reported as the major compound (Vukics, Kery, et al., 2008).

-In another paper, titled “Antimicrobial activity of Viola tricolor herb”, the authors found that infusions (herbal teas) and decoctions (longer steeping time of herbs) of Viola tricolor displayed significant inhibitory activity against strains of Staphylococcus aureus, Bacillus cereus, Staphylococcus epidermidis and Candida albicans and moderate activity against Pseudomonas aeruginosa, Enterococcus faecalis, Escherichia coli and Klebsiella pneumoniae.
+In another paper, titled “Antimicrobial activity of Viola tricolor herb” the authors found that infusions (herbal teas) and decoctions (longer steeping time of herbs) of Viola tricolor displayed significant inhibitory activity against strains of Staphylococcus aureus, Bacillus cereus, Staphylococcus epidermidis and Candida albicans and moderate activity against Pseudomonas aeruginosa, Enterococcus faecalis, Escherichia coli and Klebsiella pneumoniae.

 Finally, a recent paper found that Viola tricolor shows antiviral activity via their cyclotides–antimicrobial peptides (small versions of proteins) that protect organisms from invading pathogens (Conzelmann et al 2022).